How to Renew Your PR Card 2019

 Did you know that you are responsible for renewing your Canadian permanent resident card every five years before it expires?
-This means that you must take the necessary action to renew your permanent resident card well before it expires.
+This means that you must take the necessary action to renew your PR card well before it expires.
 Citizenship and Immigration Canada recommends that you apply to renew your card at least six months before it expires, because applications can take at least three months to be fully processed.

 Renewing your permanent resident card is not necessarily a simple process, because you need to make sure everything is done properly to avoid running into serious problems.
 In other words, renewing your permanent resident card is not just about filling out some forms, there is a lot more required.

 Steps to renewing your permanent resident card in Canada

 1. Complete the application to renew your permanent resident card fully without missing any spaces or sections.